newrelic-experimental/newrelic-sketch-java/README.md

 * Histogram merge code included
 * Percentile calculation code included
 * Serialization and deserialization code included
+* Full "double" range, including subnormal numbers are supported, at all meaningful scales (-11 to 52, inclusive).

 With a reasonable default number of buckets of 320, a histogram can fit a dataset with contrast (maxValue / minValue) up to 1M at scale 4, for a 2.17% relative error.
 Here contrast = 2 ^ (numBuckets / 2^scale).
 When contrast is smaller, the